mcintosh109/Pi-Hole_my_blocklist/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Add a domain request
-about: Suggest an idea for this project
+about: Suggest a doamin for the list
 title: ''
 labels: ''
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+**does your domain fall under one ad, fakenews, fraud, gambling, malware, phising, piracy, porn, or ransomeware?
+If so what list should it be put in?**
+Ex. the website is conederd as and add websiteURL: doubleclick.net

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.